vmoreno02/startup/README.md

 - remove: while x.firstChild { x.removeChild(x.firstChild) }
 - Can inject straight html: el.innerHTML = "line of html"
 - event listener: el.addEventListener('click', function (event))

+// simon javascript

+I see just how useful promises and async/await can be in a practical application, and think I finally get how to use Javascript in tandem with HTML to make a functioning website.